Malpas Online Logo Link

 Site Use

-Since 2012 it has been used to stage the Malpas Village Fair, and the hugely successful Malpas "100 Years On" event held in November 2018 to commemorate the 100th anniversay of the end of World War One.
+• The Malpas 100 Years On event held in November 2018; this to commemorate the 100th anniversary of the end of World War One.

-Equipment installed as part of an upgrade in June / July of 2014 still proves to be popular with the village children and residents.
+Equipment installed as part of an upgrade in June/July of 2014 still proves to be popular with the village children and residents.

 Attendance at and usage of the facility has vastly increased since the upgrade work was completed, with visitors coming from outside the immediate area.